 Here’s an update on the journey Erin and I have been taking along the path of polyamory during the past couple weeks.
-I had the option of posting another incredibly lengthy piece, but I deciding to do something different this time and break it into smaller, bite-sized chunks that will be posted throughout the week.
+I had the option of posting another incredibly lengthy piece, but I decided to do something different this time by breaking it into smaller, bite-sized chunks that will be posted throughout the week.
 So this is the first of many segments to follow.

 Progress Thus Far